Harsh-Gopal/Customcoin/README.md

 1. Go to the Remix website at [Remix Ethereum](https://remix.ethereum.org/).

-2. Copy the following code into a new file named `CustomToken.sol` in Remix.
+2. Copy the following code into a new file named `MVCoin.sol` in Remix.

     ```solidity
     // SPDX-License-Identifier: MIT